North Bengal St. Xavier's College

-North Bengal St. Xavier's College, Jalpaiguri, was the third Jesuit college established in the northern area of West Bengal, India.
+North Bengal St. Xavier's College, Jalpaiguri, is the third Jesuit college established in the northern area of West Bengal, India.
 Founded in 2007, it offers undergraduate courses in arts and sciences and is affiliated to the University of North Bengal.

 History

 Xavier's is preceded by two other Jesuit university colleges in the North Bengal area of the state of West Bengal, India: St Joseph's College, Darjeeling (1927) and Loyola College of Education, Namchi (1993).
 Xavier's has campuses at Raiganj and Siliguri.

 The university has two hostels which together accommodate 204 students.
-There are 41 on the teaching staff and 22 on the support staff.
+There are 77 on the teaching staff and 22 on the support staff.
 Xavier's Alumni Association of North Bengal was formed in 2013.